Hillfort of Otzenhausen: Description

 Julius Caesar describes such ramparts in Book seven, chapter 23 of his Commentaries on the Gallic War:

 But this is usually the form of all the Gallic walls.
 Straight beams, connected lengthwise and two feet distant from each other at equal intervals, are placed together on the ground; these are mortised on the inside, and covered with plenty of earth.
 But the intervals which we have mentioned, are closed up in front by large stones.
 These being thus laid and cemented together, another row is added above, in such a manner that the same interval may be observed, and that the beams may not touch one another, but equal spaces intervening, each row of beams is kept firmly in its place by a row of stones.
 In this manner the whole wall is consolidated, until the regular height of the wall be completed.
 This work, with respect to appearance and variety, is not unsightly, owing to the alternate rows of beams and stones, which preserve their order in right lines; and, besides, it possesses great advantages as regards utility and the defence of cities; for the stone protects it from fire, and the wood from the battering ram, since it (the wood) being mortised in the inside with rows of beams, generally forty feet each in length, can neither be broken through nor torn asunder.

-On the western side, there was a gateway, build of wood, standing on eight posts.
+On the western side, there was a gateway, built of wood, standing on eight posts.
 This gateway was double-winged and 6 m wide.
 A central post divided the gateway into two gates of 2.5 m each.
 The wooden posts sunk into the holes of the gatepost were wedged with stones.
 Broken rock on the ground prevented the earth from being washed away.

 Perhaps there was a second gate on the eastern side, but its existence is not yet proven.